 In 1938, respected wine-maker Colin Haselgrove became Technical Director and Managing Director of the Emu Wine Company.
 Haselgrove led the company through a period of expansion after World War II, buying the Western Australian Houghton winery in 1950.
 The company was acquired by Thomas Hardy in 1976.

-During the 1950s, catalogues from British wine merchants feature a range of “Empire Wines” in which Emu Burgundy features strongly.
+During the 1950s, catalogues from British wine merchants include a range of “Empire Wines” in which Emu Burgundy features strongly.
 On the occasion of Queen Elizabeth II’s coronation the company produced a special golden souvenir flagon.